-- K. J. Becker, Der priesterliche Dienst II.
-Wesen und Vollmacht des Priestertums nach dem Lehramt, = Quaestiones disputatae 47 (Freiburg 1970). - K. Rahner (ed.), The Teaching of the Catholic Church as Contained in her Documents (Cork 1966), pp. 339-350. - Inter insigniores = SCDF, Declaration on the Question of the Admission of Women to the Ministerial Priesthood, 1976.
-CTS Do 493. - Sacerdotium ministeriale = SCDF, Letter to the Bishops of the Catholic Church on Certain Questions Concerning the Minister of the Eucharist, 1983.
+- K. J. Becker, Der priesterliche Dienst H. Wesen und Vollmacht des Priestertums nach dem Lehramt, " Quaestiones disputatae 47 (Freiburg 1970). - K. Rahner (cd.).
+The Teaching of the Catholic Church as Contained in her Documents (Cork 1966), pp. 389-350.

+Interinsignines " SCDF, Declaration on the Ouestion of the Admission of - Inter insigniores " SCDF, Declaration on the Question of the Admission of Women to the Ministerial Priesthood, 1976, CTS Do 493. - Sacerdotium ministeriale " SCDF, Letter to the Bishops of the Catholic Church on Certain Questions Concerning the Minister of the Eucharist, 1983.
 CTS Do 550. - Commission Théologique Internationale (Pontifical International Theological Commission), Le sacerdoce catholique, 1970. - Idem., L'apostolicité de l'Eglise et la succession apostolique, 1973.
-ET Catholic Teaching on Apostolic Succession, CTS Do 466.
+ET Catholic Teaching on Apostolic Succession.
+CTS Do 466.